Earl Shilton: Industry

 William Iliffe introduced the knitting frame to Hinckley in 1640.
 In 1694, Sir Verney Noel, of Kirkby Mallory, left £100 for the poor children of Earl Shilton to be sent to London, to be taught the art of Framework Kitting.

 Between the 19th and late 20th centuries, Earl Shilton was an industrial village with numerous shoe, hosiery and knitwear factories.
 The boot and shoe factories included Orton's, Eatough's and Pinchess's, and other, smaller, operations.
 At one time Earl Shilton produced boots for the Russian army.

 Many of these businesses have now closed due to competition, but a few continue into the 21st century.
 Alongside the boot and shoe trade other businesses thrived, including local carriers such as Woodwards (now the bakery distribution business) and Crowfoots (still operating as a parcel carrier).
 Both of these businesses are now based nearby in Barwell.

 The Earl Shilton Building Society was established in the village in 1857 and still has its head office here.
-In 2008 it was the 53rd largest building society in the UK.
+In 2022 it was the second-smallest building society in the UK.